 Q: What do I do if I cannot afford workplace safety and health training?

 Through an employer’s request for consultation, an INSafe consultant may work with an employer to determine appropriate workplace safety and health training needs.
 In many cases an INSafe consultant will coordinate with an employer to provide the training onsite.

-Can my employer make me work when it's too hot or too told in my workplace?
+Q: Can my employer make me work when it's too hot or too cold in my workplace?

 While the first standards do not prescribe a number of minutes, OSHA has long interpreted the term 'near proximity' to mean that emergency care must be available within no more than 3-4 minutes from the workplace.

 OSHA does exercise discretion in enforcing the first aid requirements in particular cases.
 At workplaces such as offices, where the possibility serious work-related injury is less likely, a longer response time of up to 15 minutes may be acceptable.

 Q: Is there a rule dealing with poor indoor air quality?

 A: Generally speaking, no. However, individual contaminants in the air may be regulated by existing OSHA rules.
 This means that there are rules in place to control the amount of a specific substance in the air.
 For example, OSHA would not regulate whether or not the air is "clean", but the rules do restrict the amount of carbon monoxide, lead, hexavalent chromium and many other pollutants which a worker can be exposed to.
 If you have questions, please contact INSafe at 317-232-2688 or to file a complaint contact IOSHA at (317) 232-2693.